 The massive increase in housing starts of late means that builders are ultra-confident about the future.

 A recent report from the National Association of Home Builders (NAHB) supports that premise.
-A survey of builders produced a confidence "score" of 71 out of 100.
-It's the highest reading since June 2005.
+A survey of builders produced a confidence "score" of 68 out of 100.
+It's one of the highest readings this decade.

 Builders are seeing heightened foot traffic through model units, and buyers are making offers while mortgage rates are still low.